Determine session availability and device support

 }

-In the event handler, the session states that need attention include: Ready and Broken.
-The Ready state indicates that the session has been successfully started, which means the session is available on the current device.
-The Broken state indicates that the session failed to start, which means the session is not available on the current device.
+Session states to focus on in the event handler include: Ready and Broken.
+The Ready state indicates that the session has started successfully, meaning the session is available on the current device.
+The Broken state indicates that the session failed to start, meaning the session is unavailable on the current device.

-The Broken state does not always appear when the device is not supported.
-Therefore, it is also necessary to use SessionReport.BrokenReason to obtain the specific failure reason.
+The Broken state doesn't always appear when the device is unsupported.
+Therefore, you also need to use SessionReport.BrokenReason to get the specific failure reason.

 void HandleSessionStateChange(ARSession.SessionState status)